madhavtummala/Terminal-Setup/README.md

 ```
 	export iterm2_hostname=<ip-address-of-remote-pc>
 ```
 in ~/.bash_profile or ~/.profile.
-We are basically hardcoding the ip/hostname -i
+We are basically hardcoding the hostname.
+Be sure to add :< portnumber > if ssh is working on some other port.

 ## Basic Shortcuts